-Emily commenced working with Edmund Rice Foundation in March 2015.
+Emily commenced working with Edmund Rice Foundation (Australia) in March 2015.
 She is responsible for supporting successful implementation of ERFA funded programs throughout the program cycle.
 This includes evaluation, capacity building and in country monitoring.
 Emily is also responsible for program partnerships and ensuring that ERFA’s program management remains compliant with the Australian Council for International Development (ACFID) Code of Conduct.

-Bill has had a long involvement with the Edmund Rice Foundation.
+Bill has had a long involvement with the Edmund Rice Foundation (Australia).
 In his role as General Manager he is responsible for relationships with the overseas leaders of the projects supported by the Foundation.
 Bill oversees project reporting requirements and annual acquittals and he supervises quarterly funds transfers to projects in Africa and Oceania.
 He also has responsibility for donor recognition and is the publisher of the Foundation’s “Reaching Out” newsletter.

-Robert joined Edmund Rice Foundation in 2009.
-Currently, as Compliance Officer, Robert is responsible for completion of the Foundation’s assessments of its compliance with the ACFID Code of Conduct.
+Robert joined Edmund Rice Foundation (Australia) in 2009.
+Currently, as Compliance Officer, Robert is responsible for completion of the ERFA’s assessments of its compliance with the ACFID Code of Conduct.
 The Australian Council for International Development (ACFID) is the peak body for Australian non-government organisations involved in international development.
 The Code, a self-regulatory protocol of best practice, aims to improve international development outcomes and increase stakeholder trust by enhancing the transparency, accountability and effectiveness of ACFID members.
-Robert, as chair of the Monitoring and Evaluation Working Group, is responsible for communication with Foundation supported programs regarding their quarterly and annual acquittal reports, the assessment and evaluation of those reports and the provision of feedback to program leaders.
+Robert, as chair of the Monitoring and Evaluation Working Group, is responsible for communication with ERFA supported programs regarding their quarterly and annual acquittal reports, the assessment and evaluation of those reports and the provision of feedback to program leaders.